Ameenafz248/expl-docs/docs/ywl.md

  ![](img/ywlexp30.png) ![](img/ywlexp29.png)

-PARSE STACK-AFTER READ       ATTRIBUTE STACK-AFTER READ
+PARSE STACK-AFTER REDUCTION       ATTRIBUTE STACK-AFTER REDUCTION

 13\.
 Now the reduction expr: expr ‘\*‘ expr can take place.
 The nodes containing 4 and ‘-‘ are set to the l and r fields of the node containing ‘\*‘ and the pointer to ‘\*‘ is now the attribute value of the head.
 The tree now looks like this:

  ![](img/ywlexp32.png) ![](img/ywlexp31.png)

-PARSE STACK-AFTER READ       ATTRIBUTE STACK-AFTER READ
+PARSE STACK-AFTER REDUCTION       ATTRIBUTE STACK-AFTER REDUCTION

 14\.
 Now the reduction expr: expr ‘+‘ expr can take place.
 The nodes containing 33 and ‘\*‘ are set to the l and r fields of the node containing ‘+‘ and the pointer to ‘+‘ is now the attribute value of the head.
 The whole tree now looks like this: has been created.

  ![](img/ywlexp34.png) ![](img/ywlexp33.png)

-PARSE STACK-AFTER READ       ATTRIBUTE STACK-AFTER READ
+PARSE STACK-AFTER REDUCTION       ATTRIBUTE STACK-AFTER REDUCTION

 15\.
 Lexer now reads ‘\\n’ and finally the reduction program: expr ‘\\n’ takes place and the function evaluate is called with the rot node containing ‘+’ passed as argument.